18F/18f.gsa.gov/_posts/2016-03-22-what-was-your-path-to-18f.md

 <div class="response-block">{{ "ed-mullen" | team_photo }}

-“I first briefly joined government because of [a tweet](https://twitter.com/edmullen/status/9339467817?ref_src=twsrc%5Etfw) I wrote.
-Some folks at The White House saw it and asked me to come work on what became the first version of [HealthCare.gov](http://healthcare.gov/) in 2010.
-Two years later, I again worked on [HealthCare.gov](http://healthcare.gov/) in its second iteration and its infamous launch.
+“I first briefly joined government <a href="https://twitter.com/edmullen/status/9339467817?ref_src=twsrc%5Etfw">because of a tweet I wrote</a>.
+Some folks at The White House saw it and asked me to come work on what became the first version of <a href="http://healthcare.gov/">HealthCare.gov</a> in 2010.
+Two years later, I again worked on HealthCare.gov in its second iteration and its infamous launch.
 That experience, in which quite a bit of good work was overshadowed by the inexcusably bad launch, has been deeply informative.
 I believe strongly that government can serve the public effectively and want to be part of the movement to makes it so.” - {{ "ed-mullen" | team_link }}</div>

 > "I got involved with advocacy and community organizing with CalPIRG while studying graphic design at [the University of Southern California.
 After several years as a freelance designer post-college, I found a place to marry those two interests in Code for America, where I spent a year partnering with the City of New Orleans to build technology tools to make it easier for residents to understand what's happening with blighted properties in their neighborhoods.
 Code for America was where I discovered that my natural tendency to ask a million questions and doggedly seek the simplest path had a name, and was where I cultivated my UX design, research, and product management skillsets.
 After our fellowship, my CfA teammates and I formed a company around our fellowship project (then "BlightStatus," now "Civic Insight"), where I served as Founder & Chief Product Officer until our company was acquired last fall.
 After several years focused on technology for government at the local level, 18F was a natural next step, and I'm thrilled to be here." -- {{ "alex-pandel" | team_link }}